Can You Drive to Alaska?

-Can you drive to Alaska?
-Yes, you can!
-While flying or taking a ferry/cruise are popular options for getting to Alaska, some people prefer the freedom and flexibility of driving.
+Yes, you can drive to Alaska!
+While flying or taking a cruise are popular options for getting to Alaska, driving offers flexibility, scenic beauty, and can be cheaper for longer trips.

 Main Routes through Canada